How to Get Certified

 Certification Bodies can be licensed for the Farm and/or the Processing Scope of the RWS.

-If you wish to be certified to the RWS, you can contact one of the Certification Bodies listed below.
+If you wish to be certified to the RWS, you can contact one of the licensed Certification Bodies.

 Farms can become certified to the RWS individually or as part of a Farm Group.

 - Contact a licensed certification body (CB) to request services.

 - Fill out the application form from the CB along with information about your farm (RWS Farm Questions).

 - Upon receipt of your completed application, the CB will decide if your farm appears likely to comply with the standard and prepare an offer that includes their fee structure.

 - After the offer is accepted, you will be asked to sign a contract with the CB.
 This contract will be valid for the duration of the Scope Certificate (3 years) and will need to be renewed after that.

 - Ensure you are clear about all requirements prior to the audit, so all necessary documents are prepared and in accordance with the standard.
 Good preparation can reduce certification cost by saving auditing time.
 The RWS Support documents are available to assist with this preparation.

 - The CB will send an auditor to your farm to observe operations on the farm, interview you and workers, and examine records related to the requirements of the standard.
 The first audit will be an announced audit that will be scheduled in advance.